taeminers/twoai-poster-assignment/README.md

 - Filename and Folder name convention (kebab-case)

 Other things to Note.
--Tried to make components follow SOLID principles.
+-Tried to make components have single responsibility.
+- Didn't have time to thoroughly think through SOLID principles.

 - Used CRACO for alias imports.